xjpa/personal-landing/README.md

-landing page for personal website
+landing page for personal website at johnamata.com